Yeshiva University Belz Building

 Programmatic engagement of multiple scales

-1. A CORNER ENTRANCE on Amsterdam Avenue strengthens the building’s identity at the intersection of campus and city.
+- A new CORNER ENTRANCE at Amsterdam Avenue strengthens the building’s identity at the intersection of campus and city.

-2. The PLAZA ENTRANCE could be universally accessible and more visible by incorporating a new level walkway and setting back a fully glazed surface to create a deep porch.
+- A redesigned PLAZA ENTRANCE is made visible and accessible by regrading a new level walkway and setting back a glazed surface to create a deep entry porch.

-4. A double height LOBBY on the first floor creates visual continuity from front plaza entrance to rear garden, bringing light through the depth of the building.
+- A double height LOBBY creates visual continuity from front plaza to rear garden, bringing light through the depth of the building.

-5. The southwest portion of the first floor could have a split-level STUDENT LOUNGE: a balcony level and a possible cafeteria at a lower level which would be level with the South Garden.
+- A new STUDENT LOUNGE at the southwest portion of the first floor connects to the South Garden below.
 An open stair and reflective treatment of the South façade would enhance lighting in this dynamic space.

-7. An enhanced fifth floor EVENT SPACE could act as a glowing lantern on Amsterdam Avenue, extending the building’s identity to the campus and its urban context.
+- An enhanced fifth floor EVENT SPACE acts as a glowing lantern on Amsterdam Avenue and from afar, a shift in spirit of the building’s identity within its urban context.

 Ground and Circulation

-There is an opportunity to look at DOT Plaza in conjunction with other outdoor spaces, including across Amsterdam Avenue, to visually integrate these into a kind of urban campus quadrangle, anchoring individual buildings and drawing them into new relationships.
-The ground level establishes a new accessible and visible point of entry that redefines the relationship between building and campus.
+Approaching our design with the concept of a campus gave us a framework for consideration of scale.
+There is an opportunity to look at the DOT Plaza in conjunction with other outdoor spaces, including across Amsterdam Avenue, to visually integrate these into a kind of urban campus quadrangle, anchoring individual buildings and drawing them into new relationships.
 Taking advantage of the site’s slope, a level walkway extends along the façade, leading to a recessed glazed entry that forms a sheltered porch while preserving existing trees.
-This intervention improves accessibility from the DOT Plaza while making interior programs more visible and inviting.
+The ground level establishes a new accessible and visible point of entry, making interior programs more visible and inviting, thus redefining the relationship between the Belz Building and its surrounding context.

 Urban Presence

-Emphasizing the Belz Building’s openness and accessibility on all sides, and the continuous sequence of communal spaces within, various points of its interior can connect with the urban context.
-This reinforces the role of the DOT Plaza, towards creating the notion of a campus that extends across Amsterdam Avenue, maximizing the role of Danciger Quadrangle.
-In the future, this can be further expanded through a direct relation with the park along the river, by reaching beyond Strenger Residence Hall across Laurel Hill Terrace, thus establishing a connection between the campus and the urban scale.
+The recladding of the building increases its openness and accessibility on all four sides, in relation with a sequence of communal spaces within.
+It reinforces the role of the DOT Plaza, towards creating a campus that extends across Amsterdam Avenue, leveraging the existing Danciger Quadrangle.
+In the future, this can be further expanded through a direct relation with the park along the Harlem river, by reaching beyond Strenger Residence Hall across Laurel Hill Terrace, and establishing a connection between the campus and the urban scale.
 The proposed fifth floor event space will be an iconic beacon of light, enhancing the institution’s visibility from the Bronx across the river, alongside the tower of Zysman Hall.

 Envelope Alternatives

-CURTAIN WALL: Introducing variations into an otherwise homogeneous cladding system, wrapping a large volume, to suggest different possibilities of occupation and use.
-Such variations include diversity in the width of spandrel glass horizontal bands, with differently spaced extruded mullions mounted on the glazing surface, including fritting to modulate glass transparency.
+The CURTAIN WALL system incorporates diversity in the width of spandrel glass horizontal bands, with differently spaced extruded mullions mounted on the glazing surface, including fritting to modulate glass transparency.
+It introduces variations into an otherwise homogeneous cladding system, wrapping a large volume.

 Curtain Wall Development